-What is the LDC?
+What is the LCSC?

 Learn more about the work of Tri Delta’s boards:

-With a Fraternity President and six Board Directors, this group is elected by Tri Delta’s Convention each biennium.
+With a Fraternity President and up to six Board Directors, this group is elected by Tri Delta’s Convention each biennium.
 Accountable to Tri Delta’s members, the Executive Board is responsible for setting the strategic vision for the organization; upholding the Fraternity’s Bylaws, Policies and procedures; and for appointing and guiding its volunteers in support of the membership.
 Board Directors may serve up to three two-year terms, plus two, additional two-year terms as Fraternity President.

 Tri Delta’s Foundation Board of Trustees

 With a Board Chair, Vice Chair, Secretary/Treasurer, and up to eight additional Trustees, the Foundation Board of Trustees governs the philanthropic arm of Tri Delta.
 The mission of Tri Delta’s Foundation is to raise funds for transformational programs, scholarships, and emergency financial support for the benefit of Tri Delta, its chapters, and its members.
 The Board of Trustees is responsible for cultivating relationships with donors and stewarding donor funds, including a professionally-managed investment portfolio.
 Trustees may serve up to four two-year terms, plus two, additional two-year terms as Chair.